 When I made this soup in the test kitchen, I did use dried.
 If you use dried mushrooms, just reconstitute them, drain, slice, and toss in the skillet to coat with the chili oil.

 Making the broth and assembling the Meatball Pho Soup

 I make a very simple chicken broth by using either a bouillon base concentrate or bouillon cubes.
 Follow the recipe on your packaging to make 8 cups of broth.
-Using ready made broth is fine also.
+Using ready-made broth is fine also.

-To give an Asian flavor to the broth, I added fresh grated ginger.
+To give an Asian flavor to the broth, I added freshly grated ginger.
 I also added the fried Shiitake Mushrooms to the broth, then brought it to a boil.
 Once the flavoring is in the broth, I let it simmer for about 10 minutes to infuse those flavors.

 While the broth was simmering on the cooktop, I rinsed the Shirataki Noodles with hot water, then added some to the soup bowl, along with 3 meatballs.
 Traditionally, rice noodles are used.
 Since we don’t consume rice and pasta, we use an alternate ingredient.

 Once the bowl is assembled with the meatballs and noodles, you will pour the broth over top and garnish with fresh basil and jalapeno slices!

 Tips for making Pho Soup with Veal Meatballs